Joel Redman: UK "New School" promotions (2007–2009, 2015–2017)

 Upon their return to IPW:UK, The Thrillers lost the Unified British Tag Team Championship to The Leaders of The New School (Marty Scurll and Zack Sabre Jr.).
-The Thrillers tried to regain the championship on two separate occasions, the first ending in DQ and the second where they were defeated clean in a tables, ladder and chairs match.
+The Thrillers tried to regain the championship on two separate occasions, the first ending in a DQ and the second where they were defeated clean in a tables, ladder, and chairs match.

 On 15 February 2015, Martin Stone was confirmed to have returned to the United States for another company, so Joel Redman had to choose another partner to substitute for Stone.
-At High Stakes, this partner was revealed to be Mark Haskins, not only successfully defending the titles, but reuniting once more.
-After Haskins was injured in mid-2015, Jake McCluskey stepped in as a replacement partner at Summer Sizzler, however, Redman and McCluskey were unable to defeat The Kartel (Sha Samuels and James Castle) and subsequently lost the British Tag Team Championship.
+At High Stakes, this partner was revealed to be Mark Haskins, successfully defending the titles and reuniting once more.
+After Haskins was injured in mid-2015, Jake McCluskey stepped in as a replacement partner at Summer Sizzler; however, Redman and McCluskey were unable to defeat The Kartel (Sha Samuels and James Castle) and subsequently lost the British Tag Team Championship.
 In 2016, Redman began teaming with Charlie Garrett, and the duo successfully defeated The Kartel on 12 June 2016 at Angle vs Sabre Jr. to end their reign at two days short of one year.

-Their first defence took place the next month at Summer Sizzler, defeating Jody Fleisch and Jonny Storm, Jake McCluskey and Kieran Bruce and The Legion of Lords (Gideon Grey and Rishi Ghosh) in a fatal four way to retain.
-Redman and Garrett successfully defended the championships once again in November, defeating NJPW's Los Ingobernables de Japón (Evil and Bushi) at Global Wars UK.
+Their first defence took place the following month at Summer Sizzler, defeating Jody Fleisch and Jonny Storm, Jake McCluskey and Kieran Bruce and The Legion of Lords (Gideon Grey and Rishi Ghosh) in a fatal four way to retain.
+Redman and Garrett successfully defended the championships again in November, defeating NJPW's Los Ingobernables de Japón (Evil and Bushi) at Global Wars UK.
 Redman and Garrett (now known as Charlie Sterling) made two successful defences in January 2017, first defeating The London Riots (James Davis and Rob Lynch) at Live at the Cockpit 12, and War Machine (Hanson and Raymond Rowe) at High Stakes.

 Irish Whip Wrestling (2008–2009)

-Redman made his debut for Irish Whip Wrestling on 5 July 2008 in a four corners match for the IWW International Heavyweight Championship which Mandrake won, the match also involved Doug Basham and Vic Viper.
-After competing only a few matches in 2008, the next year he became a regular at the promotion.
-He took on LA Warren for the IWW Zero Gravity Championship and Mandrake for the IWW International Heavyweight Championship on multiple occasions but would also come up short.
-In mid-2009, Redman had formed a partner ship with Captain Rooney which for their short time together worked, winning all their matches, however Rooney would turn on Redman and joined up with Bingo Ballance.
+Redman made his debut for Irish Whip Wrestling on 5 July 2008 in a four corners match for the IWW International Heavyweight Championship, which Mandrake won; the match also involved Doug Basham and Vic Viper.
+After competing in only a few matches in 2008, the following year, he became a regular at the promotion.
+He took on LA Warren for the IWW Zero Gravity Championship and Mandrake for the IWW International Heavyweight Championship on multiple occasions, but would also come up short.
+In mid-2009, Redman had formed a partnership with Captain Rooney, which for their short time together worked, winning all their matches; however, Rooney turned on Redman and joined up with Bingo Ballance.
 The Redman and Ballance feud culminated with Ballance coming out on top.
 Redman's last match for IWW was against Mandrake for the IWW International Heavyweight Championship, once again losing.